braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.5.6 Lemma: Stabilizer Commutativity {#3.5.6}

-:::info[**Mutual Commutativity of All Stabilizer Operators in the Code**] All stabilizer operators in the theory mutually commute.
-This commutativity guarantees the existence of a common eigenbasis and the mathematical consistency of the codespace definition.
+:::info[**Mutual Commutativity of All Stabilizer Operators in the Code verified by Disjoint Support Analysis**]

+The set of all stabilizer operators, comprising both the Hard Constraint Projectors and the Geometric Check Operators [(§3.5.1)](#3.5.1), forms an Abelian group under multiplication.
+This mutual commutativity guarantees the existence of a simultaneous eigenbasis and a well-defined physical codespace.

 ### 3.5.6.1 Proof: Abelian Group Structure {#3.5.6.1}

-:::tip[**Algebraic Proof of the Commutativity of Disjoint Z-Operators**] All constraint projectors and geometric check operators receive construction exclusively from tensor products of Pauli-Z operators and the identity operator I on the configuration space qubits.
+:::tip[**Algebraic Proof of the Commutativity of Disjoint Z-Operators via Commutator Expansion**]

+All constraint projectors and geometric check operators receive construction exclusively from tensor products of Pauli-Z operators and the identity operator I on the configuration space qubits.

 **Any two Pauli-Z operators that act on different qubits commute trivially:**